wkandek/kubernetes-dev-cluster/Readme.md

 Currently Flannel is the only network overlay the provisioning script provides.

 Kubernetes Dashboard will also be deployed with rbac token authentication.
-Installation instrunctions provide commands for accessing the dashboard from the local system the cluster is installed on.
+Installation instructions provide commands for accessing the dashboard from the local system the cluster is installed on.

 ## III.
 Vagrantfile Customization: